04 Oct Level UP: 4 Essential Tips on How To Prepare for Your Dream Career

 How much time do you think she has to consider each of the resumes before clicking the “next” button or throwing it into the waste bin?

 So how do you make your resume stand out from the pack?

 “Make it look the way most people’s resume will NOT look like; simple, easy to digest, and powerful.
 I like to use infographics.
-I recommend infographics because most won’t use it.
+I recommend infographics because most won’t use them.
 It depicts info on you in attractive and digestible ways,” Marricke says.

 Many job applicants often think the more content and “activities” they have on their resume, the better.
 And so they list everything you can imagine in there.
 That’s the quickest way to get your copy into the trash bin.

 A better approach is to find out what experiences the job needs and highlight that.

 “Keep it simple and please make sure the layout is not overwhelming,” Lexy cautions.

 The difference between a CV and a Resume

 It is generally accepted that a CV (Curriculum Vitae) is a long in-depth document that can be laid out over two or more pages.
 And, it contains a high level of detail about your achievements, a great deal more than just a career biography.
 A resume is a concise document typically not longer than one page as the intended reader will not dwell on your document for very long.
 The goal of a resume is to make an individual stand out from the competition.

 Pro tip: Remember to spellcheck your stuff, use uniform fonts and sizes, and highlight your accomplishments in every role you mention.